Nevysha/Cozy-Nest/PATCHNOTE.md

  - From a1111 5ab7f213 commit to the 1.2.1 release.
  - Vlad's fork from commit beff89ba

+## Minor changes & fixes in 2.1.3

+- [x]  Fix for default "send to" button
+- [x]  Fix for troubleshot dialog with Vlad's fork

 ## Minor changes & fixes in 2.1.2

 - [x]  Fix for Vlad's fork compatibility